cobobc/milestone_3_cooking_app/README.md

 *   Login Page

     *   A header with short descriptive text on how to log in.
-    *   The form is houses the required fields (username and password) a user must enter to log in.
+    *   The form houses the required fields (username and password) a user must enter to log in.
     *   A large log in button makes it clear and easy to login.
     *   When the user the clicks the login button, the user is sent to their profile page.
     *   There is medium size text under the register button asking the user if they are new to the site and provides a link to the register page in case the user has mistakenly navigated to the log in page.